causify-ai/tutorials/DATA605/Spring2025/projects/tmp.build/sparkSQL.API.md

 > df.write.saveAsTable("table_name")
 > spark.sql("select * from table_name").show()
 ```
 We will explore more complex queries in 'sparkSQL.API.ipynb'.
-A brief example can be found [https://spark.apache.org/examples.html](https://spark.apache.org/examples.html).
+A brief example can be found [here](https://spark.apache.org/examples.html).

-### Functions

 Spark SQL supports numerous scalar and aggregate functions that can be incorporated in queries.
 A complete list of them can be found [here](https://spark.apache.org/docs/3.5.4/sql-ref-functions.html#udfs-user-defined-functions).